 I’m all for making small changes to improve your financial life.
 I’m working on mine all the time.

+But the reality is, if you think buying coffee or enjoying your daily gourmet atte is stealing your early retirement dreams you’re missing a much bigger picture friends.
 My early retirement or financial independence advice to anyone reading this blog is unless you’re focused on analyzing your housing and transportation needs, I suggest you steer clear of any Latte Factor.

 David Bach is absolutely correct in that small savings can add up over time.
 It’s a good message with good intentions.
 Yet saving $5 here and there on your coffee or other small indulgences that might add joy to your life is not going to help you one bit if you ignore the biggest expenses and debts you’ll probably ever have.